hdShang/arxiv-daily/docs/cs-RO/2025-09-26/papers/250922573v1-mint-rvae-multi-cues-intention-prediction-of-human-robot-interaction.md

 ---
 layout: default
-title: MINT-RVAE: Multi-Cues Intention Prediction of Human-Robot Interaction using Human Pose and Emotion Information from RGB-only Camera Data
+title: "MINT-RVAE: Multi-Cues Intention Prediction of Human-Robot Interaction using Human Pose and Emotion Information from RGB-only Camera Data"
 ---

 # MINT-RVAE: Multi-Cues Intention Prediction of Human-Robot Interaction using Human Pose and Emotion Information from RGB-only Camera Data